Loathing Las Vegas

 As both have participated in the past (Shanta even made the money in his first year, collecting a cheque for $51,000) nerves are not an issue inside the Rio Hotel and Casino.
 They are just two of 6,865 players in the main event; they are also two of its most mentally stable.
 Before it began, McDonald explained that his favoured opponent would be “a guy in a cowboy hat – or an old woman.”
 Shanta simply wanted to avoid “anyone big and sweaty [because] it’s cramped enough in there already.”

 When the contest gets going, they are sat with up to nine players, substituted in and out as tables with eliminated players are broken down and redistributed.
 McDonald finds himself with people who could variously be a sumo wrestler; a guy in a tracksuit who looks like he’d turn rat on the Mob; and a tattooed biker.
-Meanwhile, Shanta gets a bald man in a wheelchair; a mid-level Cartel fixer possible from El Salvador; and someone who’s come as Jackie Stewart circa 1970.
+Meanwhile, Shanta gets a bald man in a wheelchair; a mid-level Cartel fixer possibly from El Salvador; and someone who’s come as Jackie Stewart circa 1970.

-The friends from Scotland are reasonably happy with the company, even though the play is initially slow and cautious (Shanta describes it as “excruciating, needles in the eyes stuff”).
+The friends from Scotland are reasonably happy with the company, even though the play is initially slow and cautious.
+Shanta describes it as “excruciating, needles in the eyes stuff.”
 But it could definitely be worse: at a nearby table sits a gobby bloke in a giant St Patrick’s Day hat, and another with a metal claw for a hand.
-Elsewhere a possibly Tourettic player barks every half hour.
+Elsewhere a possibly Tourettic player barks every ten minutes.

 Unlike most world championships, there is nothing to exclude a person from entering the WSOP, save the $10,000 fee.
 Social misfits with any level of ability are qualified so long as they cough up the money, which is then exchanged for 30,000 chips.
 This is the point of no return – there is no cashing out early, no withdrawal and no re-buy for those busting in the opening hands.
 This was news to Ellen Deeb, the competition’s oldest player at 91 who, on being wiped out, reached into her handbag and produced another $10,000 in cash to play again, only to be turned down.